Danica Drašković: Since 2009

 Drašković was appointed member of the management board of Naftna Industrija Srbije (NIS) on 1 April 2009.
 Journalist Tamara Skrozza has said that the public made speculations and theories about the reason of her appointment.
 She served in the management board until 2013 and in 2014 she became a member of the board of directors of NIS.
 As the member of the Board of Directors of NIS, she earns RSD 771,000 a month.
 She has been re-appointed several times since then, most recently being in 2023.
 Due to her earning of RSD 771,000 a month, she is a millionaire, having earned more than a million euros since her initial appointment in 2009.
 Zorana Mihajlović, a government minister, unsuccessfully tried to dismiss Drašković and two other members from their positions in late 2020.
 The assembly of NIS later re-selected Drašković and the two members to continue serving their positions.

+In June 2025, Danica Drašković and the former mayor of Zrenjanin Goran Knežević were dismissed from the position of members of the board of directors of the company NIS.
+Their place was occupied by the former Minister of Environmental Protection Irena Vujović and the former mayor of Novi Sad Milan Đurić.

 She has written opinion articles for newspaper Danas.